Table of Contents

 Explanation:

-The cross between RRyy (round, green) and rrYY (wrinkled, yellow) seeds will produce RrYy (round and yellow) seeds in F_1, generation, because round and yellow are dominant traits
+The cross between RRyy (round, green) and rrYY (wrinkled, yellow) seeds will produce RrYy (round and yellow) seeds in katex is not defined generation, because round and yellow are dominant traits

 Ans. (b)